Ready for Swift 6

 Q: Are additional parameters added to the build command for these tests compared to the “standard” Swift Package Index builds that determine Swift version compatibility on package pages?

-Q: Why use -strict-concurrency=complete instead of -swift-version 6?
+Q: Why use -strict-concurrency=complete

-A: Data-race safety diagnostics are determined in different stages of the compiler.
-For example, type checking produces some data-race safety errors, and others are diagnosed during control-flow analysis after code generation.
-If type checking produces errors, the compiler will not proceed to code generation, so testing with -swift-version 6 would show fewer errors than really exist across the package ecosystem.
+A: Data race safety diagnostics are determined in different stages of the compiler.
+For example, type checking produces some data race safety errors, and others are diagnosed during control-flow analysis after code generation.
+If type checking produces errors, the compiler will not proceed to code generation, so testing with -swift-version 6

 Q: What packages are in the “all packages” data set?

 A: We are not testing every package in the index.
 Instead, we are testing packages that are under some kind of active development.
 For this test, we define “all packages” in the chart to be any package having at least one commit to their repository in the last year.
-We took a snapshot of active packages on the 19th of March 2024, and the “all packages” data set includes 3,393 packages.
+We took a snapshot of active packages on the 19th of March 2024, and the “all packages” data set includes 3,395 packages.
 The data set also excludes any new packages added after the 19th March.

 Q: What packages are in the “Apple packages” and “SSWG incubated packages” data sets?